Caesars Entertainment: 1973–2000

-The company traces its history back to the development of the Eldorado Hotel in Reno, which was opened on May 24, 1973, by a group of investors that included Don Carano and other members of the Carano family.
+The company traces its history back to the development of the Eldorado Hotel in Reno, which was opened in May 1973, by a group of investors that included Don Carano and other members of the Carano family.

-On July 28, 1995, the Eldorado opened the adjacent Silver Legacy Resort Casino in partnership with Circus Circus Enterprises.
+In July 1995, the Eldorado opened the adjacent Silver Legacy Resort Casino in partnership with Circus Circus Enterprises.

 The Eldorado companies were reorganized in 1996 as Eldorado Resorts LLC in connection with a $100 million bond offering.

 2000–2020

 In 2005, the company took over the bankrupt Hollywood Casino Shreveport in Louisiana, buying a 76 percent stake in the property for $154 million.
 It was then rebranded as the Eldorado Casino Shreveport.

 In 2013, Eldorado agreed to combine with the publicly traded MTR Gaming Group in a reverse merger.
 The merger would add three racinos in Ohio, Pennsylvania, and West Virginia to Eldorado's portfolio.
 The transaction closed on September 19, 2014, creating Eldorado Resorts Inc. in its present form.
 Eldorado's existing owners held 50.2 percent of the combined company, and Gary Carano was appointed as its chairman and CEO.

 In November 2015, Eldorado bought Circus Circus Reno and the 50% stake in the Silver Legacy that it did not already own from MGM Resorts International for $73 million.

 In May 2017, Eldorado acquired Isle of Capri Casinos for $1.7 billion in cash, stock, and assumed debt, adding twelve casinos to its holdings.

 In August 2018, Eldorado bought the Grand Victoria Casino in Illinois for $328 million.
 Two months later, Eldorado acquired the operating business of Tropicana Entertainment for $640 million, adding seven casinos to its portfolio.
 Gaming and Leisure Properties simultaneously purchased the real estate of five of the casinos and leased them to Eldorado for a total of $88 million per year.
 Additionally, Eldorado paid $246 million for the real estate underlying Tropicana's Lumière Place casino in Missouri.

 In early 2019, Eldorado sold Presque Isle Downs and the operations of Lady Luck Casino Nemacolin to Churchill Downs, Inc. for a total of $179 million.

 In March 2019, it was reported that Eldorado was discussing a merger with Caesars Entertainment.
 In June 2019, Caesars accepted Eldorado's offer to purchase Caesars for $18 billion in stock and cash.
 Eldorado operated 26 assets compared to Caesars, which controlled 53.
 Eldorado would change its name to Caesars Entertainment after the completion of the acquisition, and the companies' loyalty programs would be combined under the Caesars Rewards brand.
 Eldorado's key executives would be retained.
 The deal was expected to be completed in the middle of 2020.